Action Plan

 Though a wide array of cultural opportunities are offered around the county, many are poorly attended or are only supported by the same small group of people.
 There tends to be an emphasis on participating in and attending sporting activities, rather than attending cultural events.

-Create a larger, more diverse audience for cultural activities Marketing
+Create a larger, more diverse audience for cultural activities

 • Develop Community information sharing hub between disciplines